CalvinNeo/CFortranTranslator/README.md

 This translator is not intended to improve existing codes, but to make convenience for those who need features of C++ and remain fortran traits as much as possible.

 ## License
-Boththe translator itself and fortran standrad library implementation is distributed under GNU GENERAL PUBLIC LICENSE Version 2
+The whole project, including both the translator itself and fortran standrad library implementation is distributed under GNU GENERAL PUBLIC LICENSE Version 2

                         GNU GENERAL PUBLIC LICENSE
                            Version 2, June 1991